Second CIA contractor testifies in 9/11 case at Guantanamo

-“The U.S. government wouldn’t torture their own people,” he said.
-The techniques “were designed to teach students they could handle tough times.”

-Jessen was called as a witness by lawyers for the Guantanamo prisoners facing war crimes charges for their alleged roles in the Sept.
-11 plot.
-His early testimony focused on the roots of what Bush administration officials called “enhanced interrogation” and many critics call torture.
+“If at at any time they didn’t want the techniques to be applied, all they had to do was talk, and most of them did that right away, ” said the retired Air Force psychologist.

+Jessen took the stand after eight days of testimony by James Mitchell, also a retired Air Force psychologist.
+The pair are considered the architects of the interrogation program, which was used on detainees in clandestine CIA facilities around the world, and which are now largely viewed as torture.

-I t’s an important issue now as lawyers for the five men charged in the attacks seek to exclude a key piece of evidence against them: statements they gave voluntarily to FBI agents after they were moved from CIA custody to Guantanamo in September 2006.
+Their testimony comes as lawyers for the five men charged in the attacks seek to exclude a key piece of evidence against them: statements the defendants gave to FBI agents after they were moved from CIA custody to Guantanamo in September 2006.
 Their death penalty trial is scheduled to start at the base next January.

-Jessen took the stand after his partner, fellow former contractor James Mitchell, testified over eight days, providing the first public details about a CIA interrogation program that has long been shrouded in secrecy.

-As he took the stand Friday morning, Jessen made it clear that his participation was limited.
-“My position is that I’ll come for two weeks and that is all and then I’m done,” he said soon after taking the stand.
-“I hope you’ll remember that.”
+Jessen, as Mitchell did before him, described how Khalid Shaikh Mohammad, the self-proclaimed mastermind of the Sept.
+11 attacks, learned to withstand the waterboarding and eventually began to volunteer information, including his role in the killing of Wall Street Journal reporter Daniel Pearl in Pakistan in 2002.

+“The objective was to get the detainees to willingly engage in dialogue with the CIA analysts at some level,” Jessen testified.

+A Senate investigation in 2014 found that the interrogation program designed by Mitchell and Jessen was used on 39 detainees and produced no useful intelligence.

-A retired psychologist who lives in Washington state, Jessen created the interrogation program with Mitchell based on the experience both men had training Air Force pilots to put up resistance to the enemy if captured.
-Their company received $81 million from the CIA, according to a 2014 Senate report on the program.
+Jessen, who now lives in Washington state, created the interrogation program with Mitchell based on the experience both men had training Air Force pilots and other service members to put up resistance to the enemy if captured.
+Their company received $81 million from the CIA, according to the Senate report.

 Mitchell earlier defended the interrogation program, though he conceded that some interrogators used unapproved methods or that some techniques were used even when not necessary because detainees were cooperating.

-The methods they developed included sleep deprivation for days at a time, confinement in small spaces, painful shackling, forced standing in the nude, being plunged into icy water and the simulated drowning known as waterboarding,
+The methods they developed included sleep deprivation for days at a time, confinement in small spaces, painful shackling, forced standing in the nude, being plunged into icy water as well as the simulated drowning process known as waterboarding,

 Air Force Col. Shane Cohen, the judge, said he will ultimately decide how to characterize the treatment the men were subjected to in various clandestine CIA detention facilities before they were taken to Guantanamo in September 2006.
 They are now among the 40 prisoners still held at the base.